Power Rangers Megaforce

 Power Rangers Megaforce is the twentieth season of the long-running television series Power Rangers.
-The show is produced by SCG Power Rangers and began airing on Nickelodeon on February 2, 2013.
+The show is produced by Saban Brands and began airing on Nickelodeon on February 2, 2013.
 The show was part of the Power Rangers 20th anniversary.
 Kidscreen reported that Megaforce featured "the return of many historic Rangers."
 Megaforce uses footage, costumes and props from the Japanese Super Sentai Series Tensou Sentai Goseiger.

-The second season, and twenty-first overall, is called Power Rangers Super Megaforce and premiered on February 15, 2014.
+The second season, and twenty-first overall, is called Power Rangers Super Megaforce and premiered on February 15, ending on November 22, 2014.
 Super Megaforce uses footage, costumes and props from Kaizoku Sentai Gokaiger.
 Their sentai counterpart shows are angel and pirate themed.
+The series also used footage from Kaizoku Sentai Gokaiger with footage with suits from before Kyōryū Sentai Zyuranger.